MarcoForte/bayesian-matting/README.md

 - numba > 0.30.1 (Not neccesary, but does give a 5x speedup)
 - matplotlib
 - opencv
+- sys
+- pathlib

 ### Running the demo
-- 'python bayesian_matting.py'
+- 'python bayesian_matting.py gandalf.png gandalfTrimap.png'
 - sigma (σ) fall off of gaussian weighting to local window
 - N size of window to construct local fg/bg clusters from
 - minN minimum number of known pixels in local window to proceed
+- minN_reduction to reduce N by in event of infinite loop.
+May reduce accuracy
+- failure criteria percentage to know when to exit infinite loop

 ### Results